OBJECTIVE OF AUCTION FLOP POKER: Create the highest ranking hand and take the majority of the pot.

 Bidding continues until the flop is sold, it is sold to the player who places the highest bid while all other players pass.
 They pay the price to the pot, take the flop, and must keep at least 1 card from it.
 Any cards they do not want are placed in the discard pile.
 This process continues until all players have 5 cards in hand.

-However, if all players but the First voice pass, they may take the flop for nothing (and at least keep 1 card from it) or pay 1 chip to not take the flop.
-If they pay 1, the player with the least amount of cards in hand can choose to take the flop for free or pay 2 chips to not take.
+However, if all players but the First voice pass, the FIrst voice must take the flop for no cost (and at least keep 1 card from it) or pay 1 chip to not take the flop.
+If they pay 1 chip to not take the flop, the next player that has less than 5 cards in hand can choose to take the flop for free or pay 2 chips to not take.
 This continues on until a player takes the flop, each time the cost to not take it increases by 1 chip.

 If the stockpile is exhausted before players have a 5-card hand the discard is shuffled and used.